 especially class--or perhaps because it was was riven with such conflicts--the movement sought to create a new social taxonomy of

 white working women at a transitional moment in U.S. modernity.
 (Fisher 77)

-*In-Text Citation Examples when 2 or more works by the same author are included in the Works Cited page.
+When two or more works by the same author are included in the Works Cited page.
 Use a partial title name so the reader knows which source is being used: